Module status: ready

 Ren et al. FastSpeech 2: Fast and High-Quality End-to-End Text to Speech

 FastSpeech 2 improves over FastSpeech by not requiring a complicated teacher-student training regime, but instead being trained directly on the data.
-It is very similar to FastPitch 2, which was released around the same by different authors.
+It is very similar to FastPitch, which was released around the same by different authors.

-In the remainder of the course we will look at some state of the art models that are currently in use.
-These will be sequence-to-sequence models of the type introduced in this module.
-We will be reading recent research papers about these models, so make sure to allow plenty of time to do that before the class: these are challenging papers and will require multiple read-throughs.
+The remainder of the course will cover the State-of-the-Art.
+We will be reading recent research papers, so make sure to allow plenty of time to do that before the class: these are challenging papers and will require multiple read-throughs.